henriquesss/dundler_rag/README.md

-#### Step 5: Create Vector Index on Atlas
+#### Step 4: Create Vector Index on Atlas (IMPORTANT!)
-Now for the RAG (QnA) to work, you need to create a Vector Search Index on Atlas so the vector data can be fetched and served to LLMs.
+Now for the RAG (Chat) to work, you need to create a Vector Search Index on Atlas so the vector data can be fetched and served to LLMs.

 Create a search index as below.